Alf Collins: Early theatre and music hall career

-Collins was the eldest son of a cockney costermonger and Collins’s two brothers and two sisters all tread the boards of theatres and music halls.
-Collins’s brother Charles Collins composed music hall songs that are still known today, for example, Any Old Iron and Boiled Beef & Carrots sung by Harry Champion and Don’t Dilly Dally on the Way’ sung by Marie Lloyd and It’s No Use You Calling Hannah! sung by Kate Carney and George Collins his brother.
+Collins was the eldest son of a cockney costermonger and Collins's two brothers and two sisters all tread the boards of theatres and music halls.
+Collins's brother Charles Collins composed music hall songs still known today, including Any Old Iron and Boiled Beef & Carrots sung by Harry Champion and Don’t Dilly Dally on the Way’ sung by Marie Lloyd and It’s No Use You Calling Hannah! sung by Kate Carney and George Collins his brother.

 Collins started his theatre career at The Surrey Theatre under George Conquest as a super, the term for a non-speaking member of the crowd.
 Collins was then engaged at the Lyceum Theatre as a Super under the management of Henry Irving who realised Collins potential and engaged Collins as Super Master, controlling entrances, exits and general moves and behaviour of the crowd.

 Collins moved to the Adelphi Theatre as a Super Master for nine years with William Terriss, until Terriss was murdered at the stage door in 1897.

 Collins worked for several theatres at the same time and in 1902 Henry Irving wanted him to tour America with him.
 However, ‘Queen of the Coster Song' Kate Carney wanted him to appear in sketches and stage manage her productions.
 Collins decided to join Kate Carney an engagement that lasted 30 years.

 At the same time Collins continued to work in other theatres, in the 1903 pantomime he played the Policeman in Harlequinade with Dan Leno at the Drury Lane Theatre.